 Acupuncture, on the other hand, has no such risks associated with it and has been shown, in a range of studies, to be safe.
-It is also been shown to be at least as, if not more, beneficial than drug treatment for headaches and migraines.
+It has also been shown to be beneficial for headaches and migraines.
 So much so that The World Health Organisation recommends it, as does The National Institute of Clinical Excellence, meaning that the NHS can prescribe acupuncture for headaches and migraines.
 However, provision is, sadly, very low.

 Perhaps the largest research into acupuncture for headaches and acupuncture for migraine was the York study, where a data-set of nearly 18,000 patients was amassed.
 In it they stated that, ‘Acupuncture was also found to be better than standard medical care for all of these chronic pain conditions.’
 As well as the York study, the Cochrane Collaboration has stated, ‘The available evidence suggests that a course of acupuncture consisting of at least six treatment sessions can be a valuable option for people with migraine.’
 The Cochrane collaboration are the most respected research institution on the planet, so when they say something this bold it is important.